JetixWP/really-simple-featured-video/readme.txt

 And if you're a Pro user, you can send a support ticket via the [account](https://jetixwp.com/account) page from our site for any query you may have, and we will get back to you at the earliest.

 == Changelog ==

+= 0.15.0 =
+- New: Add Support for Product Image Flipper by TP Plugins
+- New: Add support for Product Gallery Slider plugin by Codeixer
+- New: Help Tab at Settings page
+- New: Shows Theme Engines from Pro plugin for Promo
+- Fix: Filter for wp_kses overriding existing allowed_html tags
+- Improvement: Improve plugin provider for function based loading
+- Improvement: Improved settings page
+- Improvement: Redirect to settings page on first install
+- Improvement: Other minor changes
+- Improvement: Updated translation files

 = 0.14.0 =
 - New: Divi compatibility settings tab